SenseLogic/REMIX/README.md

 @force : run the command unconditionally
 ```

-### Command

-The command is treated as an input file path.

 ### Arguments

 An argument with a file path extension is treated as an input file path.